ibm-cloud-docs/vpc/about-vpc.md

 ##  Multi-architecture images
 {: #about-vpc-multi-architecture-images}

-You can choose to create *virtual server instances* with different operating systems on x86_64 or s390x processor architecture.
+You can choose to create *virtual server instances* with different operating systems on:

+  - x86_64 processor architecture
+  -  s390x processor architecture

 For more information, see [Images](/docs/vpc?topic=vpc-about-images).

 ## Storage capabilities
 {: #about-vpc-storage-capabilities}